dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 92: Ringmo to Phoksundo Khola Camp

-Simple hike along along an easy to follow trail along the edge of the utterly spectacular Phoksundo Lake.
+Simple hike along an easy to follow trail along the edge of the utterly spectacular Phoksundo Lake.

 </div>